Tvcz/PrivacyPolicies/index.md

 - The only way your Google authentication is used is to create a new calendar and place events on it.
 No part of your existing calendar is read or edited.

 - All of this can be confirmed by looking at the source code at GitHub: https://github.com/Tvcz/AutoCalendarForNEUBanner

+# 2048: Rewritten - PRIVACY POLICY

+- This app collects no data whatsoever.
+The game runs locally and no data about the users is transmitted by the app.
+- Google AdSense may collect and transmit user data, dependent on their policies.